Pyomo/PyomoGallery/README.md

 #### For Users

 This project supports a collection of Pyomo models and scripting examples.
-See the [wiki](https://github.com/Pyomo/PyomoGallery/wiki), for further details.
+See the [wiki](https://github.com/Pyomo/PyomoGallery/wiki), for the list of examples.

 The Pyomo Gallery is available under the BSD License.

 #### For Contributors

-We encourage contributions to PyomoGallery from all Pyomo users and developers.
+We encourage contributions to the Pyomo Gallery from all Pyomo users and developers.
 Each example in the gallery is stored in a separate subdirectory, and a Jupyter notebook is used to describe the example.
 Existing examples illustrate the expected level of detail, but feel free to structure your example in a different manner as appropriate.

 By contributing to this software project, you are agreeing to the following terms and conditions for your contributions: